-- After reaching the desired response, your dose should be gradually lowered to the lowest possible dose that works.
+After your body reaches the desired response, your dosage should be gradually lowered to the lowest possible dosage that works for you.

 Disclaimer: Our goal is to provide you with the most relevant and current information.
 However, because drugs affect each person differently, we cannot guarantee that this list includes all possible dosages.
 This information is not a substitute for medical advice.
 Always speak with your doctor or pharmacist about dosages that are right for you.

 Haloperidol is used for short-term or long-term treatment.
 It comes with risks if you don’t take it as prescribed.

 If you stop taking the drug or miss doses: If you stop taking haloperidol, miss doses, or don’t take it on schedule, you may experience more symptoms caused by your condition.